• SEO

 On this page, Affirm did a lot of things right, such as:

-• Many online business owners have the same important goal of getting more shoppers to "say yes" and make purchases.
+• Many online businessowners have the same important goal of getting more shoppers to "say yes" and make purchases.

 • By putting up the logos of well-known brands that use Affirm, they can build their credibility.